• Skip to primary navigation

 Onions and tomato in a pan.

-Step 2 - Add the sliced tomatoes and cook for 2 minutes over medium heat, mixing well, scraping the bottom of the pan as you do.
+Step 2 - Add the sliced tomatoes and cook for 2 minutes over medium heat, mixing well and scape the bottom of the pan as you do.

 Cooked onion and tomato in a pan with spices.

-Step 3 - Add the garlic, ginger, peppercorns, spices, chilli powder, salt and stir for 3- 5 minutes, being careful not to burn the mixture.
+Step 3 - Add the garlic, ginger, peppercorns, spices, and chili powder, salt and stir for 3- 5 minutes, being careful not to burn the mixture.
 Turn down the heat to low if necessary.

 Raw chicken in a pot with cooked onions and tomatoes.

-Step 4 - Add the chicken pieces to the pot, mixing the chicken until it is well coated with the mixture.
+Step 4 - Add the chicken pieces to the pot, mixing the chicken until it is well coated in the mixture.
 Cook for 10 minutes, stirring occasionally.

 Yogurt being added to balti chicken.

-Step 5 - Then add the yogurt and ¼ cup of water, cover with a lid, turn down the heat to low and cook for 20 minutes or until the chicken is cooked.
+Step 5 - Then add the yogurt and ¼ of water, cover with a lid, turn down the heat to low, and cook for 20 minutes or until the chicken is cooked.

 Stir several times to prevent the mixture from sticking to the bottom of the pan.